 Subtlety is key: I want to only slightly adjust the values.
 I imagine the light source that's being reflected and model the form.

-Next page: 8 more steps to improving your creature design
+Next page: Add the finishing touches to your creature design